 This requirement is very important and the funders that support these awards expect to hear, and potentially meet with their Awardees and ample time is provided to plan for attendance.
 However, if attendance is not possible the Director of Research should be contacted to discuss the circumstances.
 In such cases, we strongly encourage that another person in the laboratory who is very familiar with and/or also working on the project, and that can enter the US, attends and presents at the Symposium.

 We do NOT accept applications from the biotech, pharmaceutical industry, or for-profit life sciences companies.

-Post-docs are eligible for the Mentored award.
-Please see the eligibility criteria for this new award.
+Postdocs are eligible for the Mentored Research Award.
+Please see the program guidelines for this award.